 Since 2017, with the support of Polis University, the Municipality of Dropull is working for the development of the General Local Territorial Plan for its administrative territory.

-In total, by the end of this year, all the municipalities established/ reconfirmed after the adoption of the administrative-territorial division, are expected to have developed their general local territorial plans for their administrative territories.
-These plans will serve as a development platform for the new municipalities, set the development pathway for the 15 upcoming years, serve as a document that foresees the way the municipalities, rural and urban areas will be developed, and will serve as a further guarantee for local and foreign investors and will undoubtedly facilitate the process of issuing construction permits.”
+In total, by the end of the year 2019, all the municipalities established/reconfirmed after the adoption of the administrative-territorial division, are expected to have developed their general local territorial plans for their administrative territories.
+These plans will serve as a development platform for the new municipalities, set the development pathway for the 15 upcoming years, serve as a document that foresees the way the municipalities, rural and urban areas will be developed, and will serve as a further guarantee for local and foreign investors and will undoubtedly facilitate the process of issuing construction permits.